Baptouuuu/Sy/docs/tutorial/3 - Routing.md

 Now that we have the framework launched, let's start playing a bit with it.

 The simplest thing to work with is the routing system.
-Here we'll simply wire up our viewscreens so we can easoly navigate between them.
+Here we'll simply wire up our viewscreens so we can easily navigate between them.

 ## Configuration